SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningjob.md

 	Click "Export Data Files"
 	Select a directory for exporting.

-A new folder "steady-sim-files" is created, which includes the requied files by flowsolver
+A new folder "steady-sim-files" is created, which includes the required files by flowsolver

 To run the simulation at the cluster: